BakerEA/POLARIS/README.md

 1) MPI:

-OpenMPI installation for MacOSX:
+OpenMPI installation:

 This can be downloaded from www.open-mpi.org

 Unzip the downloaded folder and save on your machine.

+For MacOSX:

 In Terminal, go into the downloaded folder and run the following commands:

-./configure - -prefix=/opt/openmpi 2>&1 | tee config.out
+- ./configure - -prefix=/opt/openmpi 2>&1 | tee config.out

-make -j 4 2>&1 | tee make.out
+- make -j 4 2>&1 | tee make.out

-sudo make install 2>&1 | tee install.out
+- sudo make install 2>&1 | tee install.out

-export PATH=/opt/openmpi/bin:$PATH (Add permanently to path for easy use) ompi_info
+- export PATH=/opt/openmpi/bin:$PATH (Add permanently to path for easy use)

+- ompi_info

 2) ANACONDA: